jimjonesbr/rdf_fdw/README.md

 >Such inconsistencies can lead to unexpected or confusing results.
 To avoid surprises:
 >* Always test how your target triplestore handles tagged or typed literals.
 >* Consider simpler (less performant) alternatives like [`STR`](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#str) when working with language-tagged values.
->* To verify the accuracy of results, compare the number of records returned by the SPARQL endpoint with those stored in PostgreSQL.
+>* Verify the accuracy of results, compare the number of records returned by the SPARQL endpoint with those stored in PostgreSQL.
 You can do this by analyzing the [EXPLAIN and Diagnostics](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#explain-and-diagnostics) output or by reviewing the SPARQL query logs generated using the `log_sparql` table option.
 If the SPARQL query yields more records than are displayed on the client side, it may indicate that some records were filtered out locally due to inconsistencies in pushdown function evaluation.

 ### [Aggregates](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#aggregates)